leap71/leap71.github.io/coding-for-engineers/4-classes.md

 oLinsCar = new CSForEngineers.TeslaRoadster();
 ```

 OK, what have we done here?
 We have declared a new variable of type `CSForEngineers.TeslaRoadster` and called the variable `oLinsCar`.
-So now we have a variable, a placeholder for a certain type of data.
+So now we have a variable: a placeholder for a certain type of data.

 Then we created a new object of the type `TeslaRoadster` and assigned it to the `oLinsCar` variable.